 What Is Imperative Mood?

 The 'imperative mood' is a verb form that is used to give orders or make people do something.
-For example:
+Take a look at these examples:

 The imperative mood is formed by using the base form of the main verb at the beginning of the sentence.
 They are usually ended with an exclamation mark.
+But it is possible to end it with a full stop.
 Look at the examples:

-2. Even one single main verb can be an imperative mood. check out the examples:
+Even one single main verb can be an imperative mood.
+Check out the examples: